The Information Workshop

 – Markus Halvorson

 Confusion is caused by oversimplification, being gaslighted, our own cognitive biases that confuse us, the fallacies others use to confuse us, the trap of conventional thinking, traditions, shame (causing changes in our behavior to avoid the the potential loss of connection with others), altered states of consciousness (alcohol, drugs, horniness, anger, depression, etc), an education on any topic that’s “haphazard, incomplete and out-of-sequence,” peer pressure, complexity, typecasting people instantly by the way they look, further fooled by the “masks” people wear, people typecasting you incorrectly, the news and media, movies & TV shows, social media, politicians, advertisements, clickbait, those with closed-loop minds, and relationships.
 Did I forget anything?
-And a scourge is a thing that causes great trouble.
+Yes,”fitting in” and the intense influence of not going counter to the beliefs of the community one lives in for fear of being rejected.
+And a scourge is a thing that causes great trouble

 This site is pretty much my About Markus Halvorson page, and Information Workshop is the name of the consulting company I’ve owned for over 30 years.